gulecse/hotel-booking-cancellation-prediction/README.md

+>This was a team project developed during [İstanbul Kodluyor].

 # Hotel Booking Cancellation Prediction

 **This project aims to predict hotel booking cancellations using machine learning techniques.
 We utilized a dataset available on Kaggle, sourced from [here](https://www.kaggle.com/datasets/youssefaboelwafa/hotel-booking-cancellation-prediction).**